 OpenShift Container Platform can be configured to access local volumes for application data.

-Local volumes are persistent volumes (PV) that represent locally-mounted file systems, including raw block devices.
+Local volumes are persistent volumes (PV) that represent locally-mounted file systems.
+As of OpenShift Container Platform 3.10, this also includes raw block devices.
 A raw device offers a more direct route to the physical device and allows an application more control over the timing of I/O operations to that physical device.
 This makes raw devices suitable for complex applications such as database management systems that typically do their own caching.
 Local volumes have a few unique features.
 Any pod that uses a local volume PV is scheduled on the node where the local volume is mounted.